 FILEthat you can share with others.

 kubeconfigthat requires the user to authenticate with an external identity provider, and grants them access to cluster resources based on their assigned roles.
-To generate a regular
+To generate a standard, non-admin

-kubeconfig, identity management must be configured on the cluster.
+kubeconfig, identity management and role-based access control (RBAC) must be configured on the cluster.

 tanzu-cli-prefix.
 For example,